-- Provide childhood immunizations to Franklin County residents
+- Provide immunizations to Franklin County residents

 - Provide vaccine records for current/past clients

 - Provide vaccine information to the public (education)

 - Provide resources/ referrals (Tb clinic, foreign travel info, community links)